jhpyle/docassemble/_docs/groups.md

 and [`DASet`] instead of [Python]'s basic [list], [dict], and [set] data types.
 These objects have special attributes that help interviews find the right questions to ask the user in order to populate the items of the group.
+(If you want to, you can use [Python]'s basic [list], [dict], and [set] data types in your interviews; nothing will stop you -- but there are no special features to help you populate these objects with user input.)

 ### <a name="gather list"></a>Lists